HarshithaSolai/abn-amro-assignment/README.md

 - User Engagement during API data fetch (Shimmer or Loading Indicator)

 ## Tech Stack
 - **UI Framework** : React (Because I have experience and strong fundamental understanding of React and in technical point of view it's easy to develop, it's component-based architecture so we can create modular and reusable code, its virtual DOM minimizes unnecessary DOM manipulations.
-All these points apply to Vue as well, I am newbie learning Vue, So I thought of completing the assignment in React first and then try to map the conceptual knowledge to Vue to see how these frameworks eventually work in similar fashion (of course their differences as well).
+All these points apply to Vue as well, I am newbie learning Vue, So I thought of completing the assignment in React first and then try to map the conceptual knowledge to Vue to see how these frameworks eventually work in similar fashion (of course embrace their differences as well).
 For example : Lifting up state in React is similar to emitting events in Vue, Context API is similar to project/inject in vue, lifecycle hooks of React vs Vue, Reactivity in React vs Vue.
 I know Vue is the framework that I would be working in after joining ABN AMRO, so mind mapping the programming patterns will make it easy to pick up any framework.
 We can discuss more on this during the interview)
 - **Routing** : React Router DOM (Commonly used client-side routing library for react)
 - **CSS Framework** : Tailwind CSS (Tailwind automatically removes all unused CSS when building for production, responsive design with breakpoints, don't have to spend time on writing long css in css files, reusable classes)
 - **Data/State Management** : React in-built techniques like Props drilling, lifting up state and Context API for sharing data (props) between components.
 I would have used **Redux** as state management library for complex application.
 Since this app does not have complex data to be globally stored, I did not use any framework for state management to have minimum scaffholding (which was one of the assignment's requirement).